 The Department strives to provide as much information as possible to assist applicants with the application process.
 The Department will not review applications in advance, but Department staff are available for technical questions and assistance.
 BUILD program staff will address questions to BUILDgrants@dot.gov throughout the application period.

 The Department offers unsuccessful applicants the opportunity to hold a debrief and receive feedback on their BUILD 2019 application.
 The Department will only conduct debriefs with the project sponsor present.
-To schedule such a debrief, please fill out this request form https://www.surveymonkey.com/r/7FW9L3Z.
+Following award announcements, an email will be sent to unsuccessful applicants with information on how to schedule a debrief.

 Please note that the Department receives hundreds of debrief requests and will work to schedule all debriefs in a timely manner.
 Due to the volume of requests, the Department may not be able to respond immediately to your debrief request.